lnxchk/HadoopCookbook/README.md

 Some additional points:

-* this makes a mess of the existing Debian / Ubuntu stuff in the current community cookbook.
-I'll fix that back in soon, or if anyone wants to work on it, i take pull requests. :D
+* this makes a mess of the existing Debian / Ubuntu stuff in the current community cookbook. the HadoopCluster cookbook is similar to this one and only supports Debian and Ubuntu.

 * includes support for RHEL and CentOS.
 Any other RPM-based platform could be added, I just don't have the version numbers for what would work with the current hadoop releases.